Hot Chocolatev14

 A custom GraphQL scalar which represents an exact point in time.
 This point in time is specified by having an offset to UTC and does not use time zone.

-The DateTime scalar is based RFC3339.
+The DateTime scalar is based on RFC 3339.

 SDL